 Ingredients 101

-Skin Benefits of the most common ingredients:
+Skin benefits of our most common ingredients

 Organic Olive Oil

-Organic Cold pressed Coconut Oil
+Organic Coconut Oil

-Organic Sunflower oil
+Organic Sunflower Oil (high oleic)

-Organic Shea Butter
+Shea Butter

 Also known as African karite butter.
-This has been used in Africa for centuries for its abitity to soothe dry, chapped skin.
+This has been used in Africa for centuries for its ability to soothe dry, chapped skin.
 This butter can be used for the most sensitive skin including newborn babies.

 Essential oils

-The aromatherapy benefits of essential oils are endless.
-These plant oils restore balance to the mind and body and give our products their intoxicating aroma!
+Essential oils are concentrated compounds extracted from aromatic plants to capture that plant's scent, flavor and natural benefits.The benefits of essential oils are endless.
+These plant oils restore balance to the mind and body and give our products their

 What is aromatherapy?

 This ingredient is made by steeping organic herbs/flowers in Olive oil to release the beneficial properties of the herb/flower.
-We pick the herbs/flowers close to the full moon and place the infusions in the sun until ready.Chamomile infused oil is an excellent oil to use for the relief of the syptoms of eczema and dermatitis.
-It helps to soothe rashes and irritated skin.Calendula infused oil has powerful skin healing properties.
+We pick the herbs/flowers close to the full moon and place the infusions in the sun until ready.
+Chamomile infused oil is an excellent oil to use for the relief of the symptoms of eczema and dermatitis.
+It helps to soothe rashes and irritated skin.
+Calendula infused oil has powerful skin healing properties.
 This makes it useful as the main oil in creams and ointment for cracked skin, burns, eczema, inflammations, rashes, work-rough hands, nappy rash, grazes and wounds.
 It also helps to fade old scars.

 Vitamin E